 The Institute's Economic Development Committee is exploring how best to strengthen connections and collaboration between small businesses, entrepreneurs, and anchor institutions to drive business development, especially in distressed communties.
 Click here to learn more.

 Tom Murphy Case Study

-The case study will examine Mayor Murphy’s qualities of character and leadership and the transformative initiatives and challenges that occurred during his tenure as Mayor of the City of Pittsburgh.
+The case study will examine Mayor Tom Murphy’s qualities of character and leadership and the transformative initiatives and challenges that occurred during his tenure as Mayor of the City of Pittsburgh.
 Furthermore, the case study will explore the impact and application of the outcomes of the Murphy administration on the current political, social, and economic atmosphere in the greater Pittsburgh region.
-Dr. Waverly Duck, PhD, Associate Professor in the Department of Sociology at the University of Pittsburgh, will serve as the primary author for this initiative.
 Click here to learn more.